 None.
 Well, no formal ones that are relevant to most of my reading - I have an BSc (hons) in computer science, with mathematics and physics majors.
 More about me can be found on my home page.

-I won't be giving up my day job anytime soon, but income from my web sites covers my hosting costs and my book buying, and makes a useful supplement to my regular income.
+I won't be giving up my day job anytime soon, but income from my web sites covers my hosting costs and my book buying.

 My motivations for writing reviews are various and what I read depends very much on what grabs my fancy when browsing bookshops or publishers' catalogues.
 I do like being able to obtain review copies of books from (some) publishers, but I only read and review the books that I want to.